 Good morning friends!
 I’m happy to share this post about exercise addiction with you from my intern, Hope, as we are in the process of moving into the new house.
 More updates to come but I know you’ll enjoy this one!

 Exercise may not be the word that comes to mind when you hear the word, “addiction,” but exercise addiction is a very real problem.
-Exercise addiction is actually more common than most people realize.
+Exercise addiction (or compulsive exercise) is actually more common than most people realize.

 While the motivation and reasoning behind exercise addition varies from person to person, common root causes include: